AVGX - Daily Target 2X Long AVGO ETF

 What is AVGX?

 AVGX is the ticker symbol for Daily Target 2X Long AVGO ETF, an listed exchange-traded fund.
-The Defiance Daily Target 2X Long AVGO ETF (the “Fund”) seeks daily leveraged investment results of two times (200%) the daily percentage change in the share price of Broadcom Inc. (NASDAQ: AVGO) (the “Underlying Security” or “AVGO”).
-Listed on NASDAQ.
+The Defiance Daily Target 2X Long AVGO ETF (AVGX) is engineered to provide magnified daily investment outcomes.
+Specifically, it aims to mirror, at a two-hundred percent (200%) rate, the daily percentage movements in the stock price of Broadcom Inc. Listed on NASDAQ.
 AVGX is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the AVGX options snapshot look like today?